collectd/collectd/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+Contributor Covenant 2.0

 ## Our Pledge